| |||||||||

 Using Aspirin for Canning

 Several years ago, a recipe circulated using aspirin to acidify tomatoes and greens for canning.
 Aspirin is not recommended for canning.
-While it contains salicylic acid, it does not sufficiently acidify tomatoes or greens for safe hot water bath canning. greens are low acid foods and may only be processed safely in a pressure canner.
+While it contains salicylic acid, it does not sufficiently acidify tomatoes or greens for safe hot water bath canning. greens are low acid foods and may only be processed safely in a Pressure Canner.
 Lemon juice or vinegar is recommended to acidify tomato products for safe water bath processing.

 Think of it like smoking.
 We all know someone who smoke their entire life and lived to be 90.
 But the cemeteries are filled with the vast majority who didn't.
-You'll hear people say "my grandmother did it that way for 20 years".
-But of course, the people who died from food poisoning aren't around and often didn't have descendents to tell their tale...
+You will hear people say "my grandmother did it that way for 20 years".
+But of course, the people who died from food poisoning aren't around and often didn't have descendants to tell their tale...

-Pressure canners!If you want to can low-acid foods such as red meats, sea food, poultry, milk, and all fresh vegetables with the exception of most tomatoes, you will need a pressure canner.
+Pressure canners!If you want to can low-acid foods such as red meats, sea food, poultry, milk, and all fresh vegetables with the exception of most tomatoes, you will need a Pressure Canner.
 These foods fit into the low acid group since they have an acidity, or pH level, of 4.6 or greater.
 The temperature which must be reached and maintained (for a specified amount of time) to kill the bacteria is 240 F. Pressure canning is the only canning method recommended safe by the U.S.D.A. for low-acid foods such as vegetables, meats, and fish.
-Ordinary water bath canners can only reach 212 F and can not to kill the types of bacteria that will grow in low acid foods.
+Ordinary water bath canners can only reach 212 F and cannot to kill the types of bacteria that will grow in low acid foods.
 This temperature can be reached only by creating steam under pressure as achieved in quality pressure canners.
 There are several manufacturers of pressure canners.
 The two leading ones are Presto and All American (Wisconsin Aluminum).
 They are more expensive than water bath canners, but extremely well built - I bought mine in 1988 and it still looks and works like new! |

 |